 2. Shower Daily With A Salicylic Acid Body Wash

 Regardless of whether or not exercise is a part of your daily routine, if you’re prone to body acne, it’s important to shower regularly with a mild body wash containing salicylic acid.
 Salicylic acid is effective for its exfoliating properties, as it not only sloughs away the dead skin cells on the surface of your skin, but also penetrates deep into your pores, which cannot be accomplished with a standard soap or scrub.
 Try to shower once a day, and use a long-handled, soft scrub brush to cleanse your back with a mild salicylic acid cleanser.
 For even better results, allow the cleanser to sit on the affected area for 5-10 minutes before rinsing it off.

 3. Don't Forget To Wash Your Linens

 Routinely washing your sheets and towels can also help maintain blemish-free skin.
 If you struggle with body acne, first determine how often you’re doing your laundry.
 Towels and washcloths should be swapped out for clean ones after three to four uses.
 And if you’re sleeping on the same set of sheets for longer than two weeks, wash them at least once a week to ensure this isn’t the reason for your body acne.
 Finally, resist getting into bed after sweating, as this will only further contaminate your sheets and keep you from achieving clear skin.

-If you’re struggling with body acne, try implementing these changes into your lifestyle; and if you find your body acne has still not subsided, see a dermatologist who may need to treat your skin with a prescription medication.
+If you’re struggling with body acne, try implementing these changes into your lifestyle; and if you find your body acne has still not subsided, see a dermatologist.